 Born in Germany, Mateusz grew up in Dresden.
-During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world.
+During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world and permanent conductor of the Israel Philharmonic Orchestra.
 As an accomplished concert pianist Mateusz performed in more than 25 countries around the world.
 He released several CD recordings and collaborated with some of the finest European orchestras in major music venues like the Berlin Philharmonic.
-Mateusz also studied early music and historical performance practice in cooperation with Professor Zvi Meniker, a pupil of the legendary Nikolaus Harnoncourt.

 The son of a Polish soprano and tenor who performed in leading roles at the Semper Opera Dresden, the Deutsche Oper Berlin and the Komische Oper Berlin for more than a decade, Mateusz encountered music theatre at an early age.
 He has an extensive operatic repertoire, which he continually expands also with rarely performed operas.
 His symphonic repertoire includes works from all musical periods, especially all symphonies by Beethoven, Schumann, Brahms and the complete symphonic works by Bruckner, but also rarely performed pieces like Karl Amadeus Hartmann's 6th Symphony, Florent Schmitt's symphonic cantata Psalm 47 and Henri Dutilleux's Métaboles and Correspondances.

-Engagements as guest conductor have taken Mateusz to more than 15 countries around the world over the past years, including Germany, Italy, Spain, Poland, South Korea, Japan, South Africa and several countries of South America.
-He has worked with the Deutsches Kammerorchester Berlin, the Berlin Symphony Orchestra, the Nuremberg Symphony, the Jena Philharmonic, the Heidelberg Philharmonic, the Staatskapelle Schwerin, the Folkwang Chamber Orchestra Essen, the NFM Symphony Orchestra, the Warsaw Symphony and the Moniuszko Philharmonic.
+Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including Germany, Italy, Spain, Poland, South Korea and South Africa.
+He has worked among others with the Deutsches Kammerorchester Berlin, the Berlin Symphony Orchestra, the Nuremberg Symphony, the Jena Philharmonic, the Heidelberg Philharmonic, the Staatskapelle Schwerin, the Folkwang Kammerorchester Essen, the Warsaw Symphony and the NFM Wroclaw Philharmonic.
 Mateusz is a passionate traveller and has so far visited more than 60 countries around the globe.
 He is fluent in German, Polish, English, French and Russian.